Key Takeaways

 The harder ROI to measure, and typically the largest, is the enabling value.
 A modernized data infrastructure enables a demand forecasting model that reduces inventory costs.
 A re-architected customer platform enables personalisation that improves conversion.
 An API-first architecture opens a revenue stream through third-party integration that simply wasn't possible before.

 These outcomes are directly attributable to the modernization investment.
 But only if you defined baseline metrics before the programme started.
+Measuring digital transformation ROI properly means setting baselines before work starts and tracking against them at every phase gate.
+Without that, leadership loses confidence in the investment before the most significant returns arrive.

 Translate technical metrics into business language when making the case upward.
 Deployment frequency becomes time from decision to market.
 Mean time to recovery becomes operational resilience.
 Data accessibility becomes AI initiatives now in production versus the ones that stalled.